ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 # Message Purposes and Usecases

-As mentioned before, the archetypes can be further subdivided into (at least) six kinds of messages that all deal with different use cases.
+As mentioned before, the archetypes can be further subdivided into (at least) six kinds of messages that all deal with different use cases:

+1. *Context snapshots* that only report context information about a Thing
+2. *Proofshots* that report a Thing's state (or parts of it), which may include context information
+3. *Delta messages* that indicate state changes compared to a previous context snapshot or proofshot message
+4. *Patch messages* that indicate state changes to *cause* a Thing's state to change
+5. *Identity manifests* that report information related to a Thing's identity
+6. *Construction messages* that initiate a Thing's (re)configuration or its comissioning

 ## Context Snapshots